cknitin/kubernetes/8-configmap-and-secrets.md

 - Configmap are not intended to act as a replacement for a properties file.

+### Configmap can be accessed in following ways:

+- 1. As environment variables
+- 2. As volumes in the pod Kubectl Create Configmap <mapname> --from-file=<file to read> abc conf

+# SECRETS

+You don't want sensitive information such as a database password or an API key kept around in clear text.

+- Secrets provide you with a mechanism to use such information in a safe and reliable way with the following properties: -> Secrets are namespaced objects, that is exist in the context of a namespace.

+- You can access them via a volume or an environment variable from a container running in a pod.
+The secret data on nodes is stored in tmpfs volumes (tmpfs is a file system which keeps all files in virtual memory.
+Everything in tmpfs is temporary in the sense that no files will be created on your hard drive. -> A per-secret size limit of 1MB exul -> The API server stores secrets as plaintext in etcd.
+Secrets can be created

+- 1. from a text file
+- 2. from a yaml file

 # Lab
 > Install Docker
 ```